Barcode Posts

 By identifying your products with a GTIN number, you can:

-- Gain increased visibility of your product pages in Google searches
+• Gain increased visibility of your product pages in Google searches

 GTIN numbers when also used in product pages help you achieve better SEO results by improving the visibility of your product pages in Google search results.
+According to Google, database sheets with GTIN codes are classified at a 40 percent higher click rate and earn 20 per cent more sales.

-- Free barcode management through DataKart service
+• Free barcode management through DataKart service

 With a GTIN number on the product, you can easily assign and manage your GTIN numbers through free access to GS1 India’s DataKart service.
-It will allow brand owners to upload product information from a one centralized location and its advanced features enable sharing the product data with multiple suppliers in one go in their respective native file formats/structures.
+It will allow brand owners to upload product information from a one centralised location and its advanced features enable sharing the product data with multiple suppliers in one go in their respective native file formats/structures.

-- Facilitate exports of your product worldwide
+• Facilitate exports of your product worldwide

 As GTIN numbers are internationally recognized, you can easily export your products across the globe with GTIN numbers, eliminating the need to identify your products differently for export purposes.